ADVANTECH-Corp/docker-images/README.md

 # About
-This is the Git repo of the Docker image for Advantech products.
+This Docker image can support the following platforms for Qualcomm Dragonboard 410c projects.

+- Yocto 2.0 (oe-rpb-manifest branch:jethro)